chiaraccmd/spectrograph-toolkit/README.md

 ---

-## ⚠️ Scope & Assumptions

-The analytical tools use simplified first-order optical models.

-They are intended for:

-* conceptual design;
-* parameter exploration;
-* comparison of candidate configurations;
-* preliminary detector and grating selection.

-They are **not substitutes for complete optical modelling**.

-Final instrument performance should be validated through full optical simulation, tolerance analysis, and experimental measurements.

----

 ## 🔄 Planned Extensions

 * **VPH Grating Design** — Efficiency calculations and Bragg-condition optimization.
 * **Tolerance Analysis** — Sensitivity to manufacturing and alignment errors.
 * **Additional Zemax Tools** — Multi-configuration and automated optimization utilities.
-*

 ---

 ## 📝 License